Eirene White, Baroness White

-Eirene Lloyd White, Baroness White (née Jones; 7 November 1909 – 23 December 1999) was a British Labour politician and journalist.
+Eirene Lloyd White, Baroness White (née Jones; 7 November 1909 – 23 December 1999) was a British Labour Party politician and journalist.

 Early life

 White was born in Belfast, the daughter of Dr Thomas Jones, commonly known as "TJ", a civil servant, educationalist and friend of the establishment.
-She was educated at St Paul's Girls' School, London, and Somerville College, Oxford, where she read Philosophy, Politics and Economics.
+She was educated at St Paul's Girls' School in London, and then read Philosophy, Politics and Economics at Somerville College, Oxford.
 She spent a year in Heidelberg before working for the New York Public Library.
 Back in England, she studied housing policies and the problems of the homeless.